As a long-ish term

 DO take one for the team.
 Sure, the possibly animal-derived “xyz” in that hamburger bun may be gross, but you’re sending the message to your friends that being vegan is hard, meaning that you’re actually hurting animals instead of helping them on this one.
 Remember: Being vegan isn’t about purity—it’s about reducing animal suffering. – Source

 I strictly stand by the fact that every time I make a purchase it’s like giving away my vote or consent by raising the demand of vegan-friendly options I am telling the businesses that this is something I care for and am interested in.
-When I first went vegan two years ago for me to access soy cheese (free from cheese), I had to either go to a specialty store like Holland&Barret or go to a massive Tesco half an hour away on the tube.
-Now even the small Tesco’s carry at least one option of dairy free cheese.
+When I first went vegan two years ago, for me to access soy cheese (free from cheese), I had to either go to a speciality store like Holland&Barret or go to a massive Tesco half an hour away on the tube.
+Now even the small Tesco’s carry at least one option of dairy-free cheese.
 This, of course, is due to the growth of allergy intolerance and vegan communities.
 Shops see this and they want to capitalize on this.
 For once such form of capitalization makes me happy.